 Let me get straight to the point, raising a transgender youth today is a touchy subject, and we face stigma and judgment as parents.
 We fear for our child’s well-being and are not sure we’re doing the right thing every step of the way.
 This a difficult road, only made worse by walking it alone.

 You need support.
 Seek out accurate information and up-to-date education and join support groups for parents of transgender children so you feel less alone on this journey.
 These groups can provide emotional support and practical advice for navigating the challenges of having a transgender child.
-Sometimes you are not in a place where you can face a whole group, so it may be helpful to seek support from a mentor coach such as myself.
-I am a certified professional life coach with many skills to help you set goals for your family and find a deeper connection through a challenging time.
+Sometimes you are not in a place where you can face a whole group, so it may be helpful to seek support from a mentor coach such as myself for training or an LGBTQ+ friendly therapist.
+If you don’t know where to start to find a mental health professional who is open to the topic of raising a gender-diverse child, Choosing Therapy has a directory that allows you to filter your search for LGBTQIA related issues.

 4. Continuing to deadname in the child’s absence